tlquick/tlquick/README.md

 ## Under Construction <br>
-What next?: Back to some Spring Boot projects.. maybe something with postgres, docker, maybe some kubernetes too.....
+What next?: Back to some Spring Boot projects.. maybe something deployed to AWS...maybe some kubernetes too.....
 <br>

 ## Other Projects